adrybakov/rad-tools/docs/source/user-guide/rad-plot-tb2j.rst

 -dc, --draw-cells
 -----------------
-Whenever to draw the cells.
+Whether to draw the cells.

-If specified then the shape of all cells presented in the model (after filtering) is drawn.
-(0, 0, 0) will be in red.
+If specified then the shapes of all cells presented in the model (after filtering) are drawn.
+(0, 0, 0) is red.

 .. code-block:: text